Constructing locally flat surfaces in 4-manifolds

 \begin{step} If there are only type 1 problems left, proceed to the next step.
-If there is a type 4 problem remaining, stabilise to change the domain of $f$ to a torus, then do two band-fibre-finger moves to remove the type 4 problem at the expense of adding in four new double points in $f$. \end{step}
+If there is a type 4 problem remaining, stabilise to change the domain of $f$ to a torus, then do two \emph{band-fibre-finger moves} to remove the type 4 problem at the expense of adding in four new double points in $f$. \end{step}

 In this step we assume that we only have a single type 4 problem left to solve.
-In other words, the (generically immersed) Whitney discs $\{W_i\}$ have trivial twisting number and have embedded and disjoint boundaries and $\{\mathring{W}_i\}\pitchfork f$ consists of a single point.
-By relabelling, we can assume that this intersection is with $\mathring{W}_1$.
+In other words, the (generically immersed) Whitney discs $\{W_i\}$ have trivial twisting numbers as well as embedded and disjoint boundaries, and moreover $\{\mathring{W}_i\}\pitchfork f$ consists of a single point.
+By relabelling, we can assume that this intersection is with~$\mathring{W}_1$.

 Perform a trivial stabilisation of $f$.
 This means take the pairwise connected sum of $(M,f)$ with $(S^4,\Sigma)$, where $\Sigma$ is the standard, unknotted torus.
-Note that the the meridian and longitude of $\Sigma$ bound embedded discs $V'_1$ and $V'_2$ in $S^4$, with interiors disjoint from $\Sigma$ and with $\partial V'_1\cap \partial V'_2$ a single point.
+Note that the meridian and longitude of $\Sigma$ bound embedded discs $V'_1$ and $V'_2$ in $S^4$, with interiors disjoint from $\Sigma$ and with $\partial V'_1\cap \partial V'_2$ a single point.
 After taking the pairwise connected sum, we can assume that these discs lie in $M$ as well.
 Let $D'_1$ and $D'_2$ be two embedded discs on $f$, with interiors pushed slightly in the normal direction.
 Construct the ambient connected sum of $V'_1$ with $D'_1$, and of $V'_2$ with $D'_2$, along embedded arcs in the ambient $4$-manifold.
-The result is a pair of embedded annuli, $B_1$ and $B_2$, with boundaries $\partial V'_1\cup \partial D'_1$ and $\partial V'_2\cup \partial D'_2$ lying on $f$.
+The result is a pair of embedded annuli,~$B_1$ and $B_2$, with boundaries $\partial V'_1\cup \partial D'_1$ and $\partial V'_2\cup \partial D'_2$ lying on $f$.